Granatina/Template10-wiki/Docs-|-Bootstrapper.md

 }
 ````

-> Note: the root frame and the subsequent navivgation service are created after the OnInitializeAsync override is called by the Bootstrapper.
+> Note: the root frame and the subsequent navigation service are created after the OnInitializeAsync override is called by the Bootstrapper.
 See below.

 ##Activation paths